umarhassan-mitodl/15.567-fall-2010/content/pages/readings.md

 McAfee, Andrew, and Erik Brynjolfsson.
 "Investing in the IT That Makes a Competitive Difference." _Harvard Business Review Magazine_, July-August 2008.

-———. "{{% resource_link "b1f4b745-b741-45fa-aa70-4071d21f12b1" "Dog Eat Dog: Industries That Buy a Lot of Technology Are Becoming as Cutthroat as Those That Produce Technology" %}}." _Wall Street Journal_ (April 28, 2007).
+———. "[Dog Eat Dog: Industries That Buy a Lot of Technology Are Becoming as Cutthroat as Those That Produce Technology](http://online.wsj.com/article/SB117735476945179344.html)." _Wall Street Journal_ (April 28, 2007).

 ### Optional